Sign In to see current Signals.

 Daily Technical Indicators: [See OI daily technical indicators chart]

-The daily MACD line is below its signal line since August 30, 2018.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term downtrend is getting stronger.
+The daily MACD line is below its signal line since September 27, 2018.
+The distance between MACD and the signal line is low and getting smaller.